Hip pain, back pain and even menstrual cramps can impact your sleep which can then negatively impact many other aspects of your life.

 - Distributes pressure evenly – Side sleepers know too well that it’s hard to sleep without knee stacking.
 The problem there is that it puts pressure on the hips and spine.
-Keeping the knees apart also helps align the spine to prevent back pain.
+Keeping the knees apart also helps align the spine and provide some much-needed knee pain relief

 - Eases Sciatica – Keeping your hips and legs apart eases pressure on the sciatic nerve.
 People that suffer from minor sciatica can prevent a flare up and reduce the pain associated with sciatica when an episode does strike.

 - Improves Comfort During Pregnancy – A pregnant stomach poses a myriad of issues concerning alignment.
 Ask any pregnant woman what the worst part of being pregnant is and expect a majority to say the discomfort when trying to sleep.
 A knee pillow can help a pregnant woman by taking pressure off of the hips and back.
 Add a pregnancy pillow to the mix and you’re bringing bliss back to bedtime.